Sonic Battle

 Knuckles' Mine Hunt | |

 Unlocked by beating Knuckles' episode in Story Mode.
 Here Knuckles plays a game of minesweeper.
 Due to a design oversight, there is no way to exit the minigame once it is started.
 However, no data is lost by turning off the system while playing Mine Hunt.
-Unlike the other minigames, this is for one player only, although you can transfer it to another Game Boy Advance with no cartridge inserted. | |
+Unlike the other minigames, this is for one player only, although the player can transfer it to another Game Boy Advance with no cartridge inserted. | |

 Amy's Treasure Island (called Treasure Hunt occasionally) | |